Omar García Harfuch: Attempted assassination

+On 26 June 2020, while serving as Chief of Police, at 6:38 a.m. local time García Harfuch was traveling in his vehicle in Mexico City's Paseo de la Reforma when members of the Jalisco New Generation Cartel carried out an armed attack against him firing more than 400 rounds in 3 minutes, causing him three gunshot wounds which were non life-threatening; two members of his security detail and a woman who was passing by the ambush site were killed.
+14 attackers were arrested.

+In March 2024, the Mexico City Attorney General’s office reported that twelve of the participants in the attack were convicted of aggravated homicide and attempted aggravated homicide.
+The authority indicated that they received a cumulative sentence of 316 years and 8 months in prison, although according to the Penal Code they will serve a maximum of 70 years, in addition to paying full reparations to the victims.

 Political career

-In September 2023, he announced his plans to seek his party's nomination for the position of Head of Government of Mexico City.
+In September 2023, he joined the National Regeneration Movement (Morena) and announced his plans to seek the party's nomination for the position of head of government of Mexico City.
 His primary opponent for the nomination was Clara Brugada, mayor of the borough of Iztapalapa.
 Polling conducted in October 2023 found him to be the most popular candidate among voters, taking 33% to Brugada's 21%.
-Despite winning the internal selection process, his candidacy was put aside in favor of Clara Brugada because of gender-parity rules.
+Despite winning the internal selection process, his candidacy was set aside in favor of Brugada's because of gender-parity rules.

-García Harfuch sought election to be one of Mexico City's two senators in the 2024 Senate election, occupying the first place on the Sigamos Haciendo Historia coalition's two-name formula alongside Ernestina Godoy.
+García Harfuch sought election to be one of Mexico City's two senators in the 2024 Senate election, occupying the first place on the Sigamos Haciendo Historia coalition's two-name formula alongside Ernestina Godoy Ramos.
 The coalition won the election with 54.3% of the vote, assuring Senate seats for the formula's two members.
-On 5 July 2024, however, president-elect Claudia Sheinbaum announced that García Harfuch was to serve in her cabinet as Secretary of Security and Civilian Protection as of 1 October.
-His Senate seat will be assumed by his substitute, Francisco Chíguil Figueroa.
+On 5 July 2024, however, president-elect Claudia Sheinbaum announced that García Harfuch was to serve in her cabinet as secretary of security and civilian protection as of 1 October.
+His Senate seat was assumed by his alternate, Francisco Chíguil Figueroa.